rsaputelli/WAPAApps/README.md

 - Download buttons are available for:
   - Both charts (as PNG images).
   - The summary Excel file (`Member_Type_Summary_YYYY-MM-DD.xlsx`) containing both tables.
+### IMPORTANT – You MUST SAVE the output file in Dropbox so that you have it later.
+If you try to recreate the report at a later date and people have renewed, the data will be skewed.

 ### 2) Build a Master Workbook from Multiple Summaries
 - Go to the **second tab**: _“Build Master Workbook from Summaries”_.